 Country Answer

 Argentina Not that we are aware of.

 Brazil Not that we are aware of.

 Chile Not yet, but we expect insurance claims to be filed in the coming weeks/months.
 No.

 Colombia We are not aware of any insurance product within the Colombian market providing business interruption coverage due to pandemics.
 Consequently, no breakdowns between local insurers and reinsurers shall arise from this matter.

 Costa Rica We are aware of some insurance claims being filed (e.g., business interruption); however, no tension or potential breakdown in the honoring of claims has been reported.

-Ecuador Not for the moment.
+Ecuador Not that we are aware of.

-El Salvador At the moment, we are not aware of any.
+El Salvador Not that we are aware of.

-Guatemala No.
+Guatemala Not that we are aware of.

 Honduras We are aware of some insurance claims being filed (e.g., business interruption); however, no tension or potential breakdown in the honoring of claims has been reported.

-Mexico Not yet.
+Mexico Not that we are aware of.

-Peru Not yet.
+Peru Not that we are aware of.

-Spain Clients are reviewing their insurance policies to check if their losses due to COVID-19 can be covered by insurance, but we are not seeing significant claims yet.
+Spain We are reviewing with a number of our clients their insurance policies to assess if the losses that they have suffered due to the COVID-19 pandemic can be covered by their existing insurance policies, but we are not seeing significant claims yet.
 No.